-Parents have lots of questions when it comes to investing for their children’s post-secondary education.
+Parents have lots of questions when it comes to investing in their children’s post-secondary education.
 What should they invest in?
 How much should they save?
 When do I start investing and how often should I make contributions?

 A robo advisor can help you answer some of these questions and more!

-In this blog post we will cover the best robo-advisors for RESP accounts in Canada so you can find the one that suits your needs.
+In this blog post, we will cover the best robo-advisors for RESP accounts in Canada so you can find the one that suits your needs.

 We’ll also outline what investors should look for in a robo-advisor and how they can benefit from using one.

-Best Robo-advisors for RESP
+Best Robo-Advisors for RESP

 So you’ve decided to open a managed RESP at a Robo-advisor and are you looking for the best robo-advisor in Canada to help you invest your RESP?